 Drop the flexi flue liner down through the chimney and into the fireplace.
-Fit the adaptor to the end of the flexible flue liner along with the extension pipe.
-(Adaptor and extension pipe are optional extras available to order)
+Fit the adaptor (not supplied available to order) to the end of the flexible flue liner along with the extension pipe which is supplied.

 Lay the external casing into the opening and position it so that the front plate is up against the front edge of the opening.